datacoves/docs/docs/how-tos/datahub/how_to_datahub_cli.md

  http://{environment-slug}-datahub-datahub-gms:8080
  ```

  >[!TIP] The environment slug can be found next to your environment name on the top left corner of your Datacoves workspace.
-For example, the environment slug below is `DEV123`, so the URL would be: `http://dev123-datahub-datahub-gms:8080`
+For example, the environment slug below is `DEV123`, so the URL would be: `http://dev123-datahub-datahub-gms:8080`.
+Cross environment access is available. ie) You can access Datahub in in Prod from the Dev environment.
+Just be sure to use the environment slug where Datahub is located.

 ![Environment slug](assets/datahub-env-slug.png)